Books on self-navigating on the job market

 Our books help in self-navigating on the job market.
-If you consider different career paths, and you are interested in self-development, check out this material!
+If you consider different career paths and you are interested in self-development as a professional, check out this material!

 “What is out there for me?
 The landscape of post-PhD career tracks”

 Watch out – the second edition of this book is coming!